bryant1410/boomsvgloader/README.md

 ## Versioning

-BoomSvgLoader is maintained by using the [Semantic Versioning Specification (SemVer)](http://semver.org/)
+BoomSVGLoader is maintained by using the [Semantic Versioning Specification (SemVer)](http://semver.org/)

 ## Copyright and License